hewgokiki/CS348_HiddenMarkovModel_Python/README.md

 # CS348_HiddenMarkovModel_Python

-CS348 HMM Pyrhon project that's tell about Probability of tossing a coin
+**CS348 HMM Python project that's tell about Probability of tossing a coin**

 This project is run on JupyterNotebook and This explain about *Hidden Markov Model (HMM)